5 High-Potassium Foods That Aren’t Bananas

-For reference, the Adequate Intake (AI) is 2600 mg for adult females and 3400 for adult males — and one medium banana contains about 422 mg.
+For reference, the Adequate Intake (AI) is 2,600 milligrams for adult females and 3400 for adult males — and one medium banana contains about 422 milligrams

 1. Beet greens

 If you buy beets with their leaves, don’t toss those greens!
-Not only is that a waste of food (and your precious grocery dollars), you’d also be losing out on a really delicious way to get a whole lot of potassium — along with fiber, vitamins A, C and K, iron and calcium.
+Not only is that a waste of food (and your precious grocery dollars), but you’d also be losing out on a really delicious way to get a whole lot of potassium — along with fiber, vitamins A, C, K, iron, and calcium.
 The easiest way to cook these greens?
 Saute them.

 Turns out that elementary-school lunchbox staple is also a high-potassium food.
-A little goes a long way; a half cup delivers 618 mg, not to mention magnesium, iron and fiber.
+A little goes a long way; a half cup delivers 618 milligrams, not to mention magnesium, iron, and fiber.
 What better reason to add a few handfuls to your next batch of homemade granola?

 3. Sweet potatoes (with skin)

 Do you need an excuse to eat a sweet potato?
 We don’t.
 But here it is, just in case: A large baked sweet potato with skin has nearly double the potassium of a banana.
 Try one of these sweet potato breakfast ideas — one sweet, one savory.

 Dried apricots are readily available year-round and they have, wait for it, nearly a quarter of your daily potassium needs in just a half cup.
 Looking for a healthy afternoon snack?
 Problem solved.